How To Use Affiliate Links on Pinterest

-Pinterest Ninja – introductory Pinterest course that will help you set up your account.
+Pinterest Ninja – this introductory Pinterest course that will help you set up your account.
 It focuses heavily on how to do keyword research and create a pinning strategy on Tailwind.

 Pinteresting Strategies – detailed course for intermediate-advanced Pinterest users.
-It offers an in depth look at the Pinterest algorithm and shows you how to drive traffic with manual pinning
+It offers an in-depth look at the Pinterest algorithm and shows you how to drive traffic with manual pinning

 If you liked this post, please share!